Some names and places have been changed to protect identities in this true story.

 The first work item we had to discuss was the meeting with our lawyer the next day.
 I had seen the email exchange to set up this meeting and had expressed my concerns.

 Mark had found the lawyer, named Reginald, online and swore by his legitimacy because of the information on his Upwork profile, despite the fact that his name did not appear on the Philippine bar registry.

 Reginald suggested the company get our bookmaking license from Filbis, Quezon City’s (Quezon City is also where his office was) master licenser.
 This was a problem because there is only one body authorized to grant global e-gaming licenses in the Philippines, First Cagayan Leisure and Resort Corporation (FCLRC).
 There was a law passed making them the monopoly licensor, all the Philippines based sportsbooks we knew were licensed with them, they had a professional and thorough website and there were many articles and resources online confirming all of this.

 On the other hand none of us had ever heard of “Filbis” we could find no sportsbooks operating under their license and there are no Google search results for them!
 The Filipino staff member we had already hired who had experience working for locally licensed sportsbooks confirmed all of this.

 During the meeting, I asked probing questions and Reginald’s answers were always inadequate and non-specific.
-When I ask “I read First Cagayan is the sole licenser for e-gaming in the Philippines” he said “The national laws only applying to Filipino gamblers… local governments regulate foreign operators based on a patchwork of statutes and local regulations”.
+When I ask “I read First Cagayan is the sole licenser for e-gaming in the Philippines,” he said, “The national laws only apply to Filipino gamblers… local governments regulate foreign operators based on a patchwork of statutes and local regulations”.

 These answers greatly pleased Mark and at the end of the meeting Reginald said “great news, the President of Filbis will be here in 20 minutes and we can submit the sportsbook license application then”.
 He started chatting to Mark about Football, keeping him happily distracted until the contracts would arrive.
 This was too much for me and I spoke with Mark in private.